Ji-Peng/PQRV/README.md

 # PQRV64

+## Preliminaries

+- **Development Board:** CanMV-K230 development board, which includes a C908 core.
+- **Cross Compiler:** Xuantie-900 linux-5.10.4 glibc gcc Toolchain V2.8.0 B-20231018.
+- **Host Machine:** A Linux-capable machine used for cross-compiling.
+Note that the Linux running on the C908 is a minimal version and is not suitable for direct development; therefore, cross-compilation is necessary.
+- **Router:** A router is used to set up a local area network (LAN), allowing the host machine to transfer files to the development board via `scp` and connect to the development board via `ssh`.
+- **Network Topology:** The host machine and the K230 development board are on the same local network.
+The host machine cross-compiles executable files for the C908 core and transfers them to the development board using the `scp` tool.
+Then, the host machine connects to the development board via `ssh` to run the executable files and obtain the experimental results.
+- **Necessary Modifications:** All Makefiles in this project have hard-coded information such as the IP address of the development board within the local network (`192.168.123.99`), the username on the Linux running on the C908 (`root`), and the directory on the C908 where the executable files are stored (`/sharefs`).
+These details need to be modified according to your specific setup, especially the IP address of the development board within the local network.

 ## Development board

 We use the CanMV-K230 development board based on the [Kendryte K230 SoC]([^1^](https://www.canaan.io/product/k230)).
 This SoC adopts a big.LITTLE heterogeneous design, and we only use the big core in this work.
-The big core is based on the [XuanTie C908 processor](https://riscv.org/blog/2022/11/xuantie-c908-high-performance-risc-v-processor-catered-to-aiot-industry-chang-liu-alibaba-cloud/) from [T-Head Semiconductor](https://www.t-head.cn/?lang=en), with the following information:
+The big core is based on the [XuanTie C908 processor](https://www.xrvm.com/product/xuantie/C908) from [T-Head Semiconductor](https://www.t-head.cn/?lang=en), with the following information:
 - Instruction set: RV64GCBV, vector extension version is 1.0
 - Frequency: 1.6GHz
 - Cache: 32KB L1 instruction/data cache, 256KB L2 cache